Earthquake Resilience at 10 Stories

 One component of this complex structure was the wood-to-wood epoxy connection utilized for the mass timber rocking wall.
 This type of connection has never been done before and was developed by Simpson Strong-Tie.
 Although challenging, the calculations that guided the epoxy connection details have promising results for the industry.

-Timberlab fabricated all the columns and beams at our Portland, OR fabrication facility, and partnered with Swinerton to erect the 10-story structure on the shake table in San Diego.
-Once completed in Summer 2022, the structure will undergo several earthquake simulations through a robust university-backed process.
+Timberlab fabricated all the columns and beams at our Portland, OR fabrication facility and partnered with Swinerton to erect the 10-story structure on the shake table in San Diego.
+The structure topped out in early 2023.
+When research completes in the summer of 2023, the fabricated materials will be deconstructed and studied at Oregon State University.
+Our team's specialty fabrication services were instrumental in the projects construction process, featuring many different types of engineered wood products.